ThzeTerminator/weedbot420issues/README.md

 If I closed a issue, please don't reopen!

 **please use the templates provided!**
-Spam/low effort issues are closed and **will** result in you getting banned from the repository.
+Spam/low effort/blacklist appeal issues are closed and **will** result in you getting banned from the repository.